gammasoft71/xtd/docs/writing_tests.md

 ### More helpers

-For each assertion, validation or assumption test, the last parameter is line_info class that contains current informations.
+For each assertion, validation or assumption test method, the last parameter is line_info class that contains current informations.
-To simplify the code helpers are create.
+To add automatically line_info, helpers are create.
+Add '_' at the end of test method member to used helper.

+exemple : assert::contains(...) -> assert::contains_(...), string_valid::are_equal_ignoring_case(...) -> string_valid::are_equal_ignoring_case_(...), ...

 The following example shows hot to call are_equal assertion tests with helper :